CURRENTLY FILLED AND OPERATING ON A WAIT LIST.

 Tuition: $1500 with a 20% non-refundable deposit of $300 to secure a spot (applied to total).

-Second installment of $600 due in February 2022 with any remaining amounts due in April (all registered students will be billed accordingly).
+A second tuition installment of $600 will be due in January 2023 with remaining amount due in May (all registered students will be billed accordingly).

-Note: If the pandemic still prevents our summer school in 2022, we will allow refunds or continued postponement holding, with the $300 deposit allowed to be applied to any of the on-line learning programs (remaining non-refundable).
+Note: If any pandemic issues prevent our summer school in 2023, we will allow refunds or continued postponement holding, with the $300 deposit allowed to be applied to any of the on-line learning programs (remaining non-refundable).

 Crete Orthodox Center Fee:

-(please do a dollar/native conversion in real time as it will need to be paid in Euros, converged from your bank at time of payment)
+(please do a dollar/native conversion in real time as it will need to be paid in Euros, converged from your bank at time of payment, note these are the 2023 rates).

-- 825 EUR per person for single room accommodation at the OAC.
+- 895 Euros for the single room accomodation at the OAC

-- 560 EUR per child for double room accommodation at the OAC.
+640 per child until 12th of the year for double room accomodation at the OAC

 ALL STUDENTS ARE WELCOME TO BRING A SPOUSE or TRAVEL FRIEND (or a child 12 and older or under 12 if accompanied with a parent/care-giver) by paying per person for the Orthodox Center Fee.